Graviscalar quasinormal modes and asymptotic tails of a thick brane: Conclusions

 We first review the thick brane solution and its scalar fluctuations, then we obtain the evolution equation~\eqref{evolutionequation} and the Schr\"odinger-like equation~\eqref{Schrodingerlikeequation} satisfied by the extra dimensional part of the scalar fluctuations by KK decomposition.
 Based on the Schr\"odinger-like equation, we use the WKB method and the AIM to solve the graviscalar QNFs of the thick brane, which is shown in Tab.~\ref{tab1}.
 The results obtained by the two methods are quite consistent.
 It should be noted that the real part of the frequency of the first QNM of the scalar fluctuation is twice that of the frequency of first QNM of the tensor fluctuation, and the imaginary part is not much different.
 It is shown that the two lifetimes are close, but the oscillation frequency of the first graviscalar QNM is twice that of the tensor QNM.
 Using the numerical method, we also investigated the evolution of the initial wave packet on a thick brane.
 We found that wave packets with different parity will excite different QNMs, because the effective potential is symmetric along the extra dimension.
 This is different with the cases of black holes.
 By fitting the evolution data, we obtain the frequencies of the first two QNMs, and the results are in agreement with those obtained in the frequency domain.
 This shows that our results are credible.
 Finally, we studied the late time tail of graviscalar QNMs in detail.
 For the case of $a=0$, similar to a massless field around a black hole, the late time tail of the QNMs of the thick brane is also a power-law.
 We also find that the tail of different initial wave packet excitation are the same, and the numerical fitting results are consistent with those calculated by Green's function.
 For the case of $a\neq0$, the situation is similar to a massive field around a black hole.
 Remarkably, these QNMs, although short-lived, have the potential to play an important role in the early universe.
 Moreover, for QNMs where $a\neq0$, their slowly decaying oscillating tails have the potential to form the gravitational wave background.
 Therefore, there may be imprints of these modes in the gravitational wave background, and it may be worth looking for them in background gravitational wave detectors.

 Our work could be improved in several ways.
-For example, the graviscalar QNMs of other thick branes with more abundant structure can be studied, and the effect of these graviscalar QNMs on the brane is also worthy of further study.
+For example, the graviscalar QNMs of other thick branes with more abundant structures, such as $f(R)$-branes, can be studied.
+The effect of these graviscalar QNMs on the brane is also worthy of further study.